skip to main content

 Pro tip:

-CenturyLink’s gigabit plan is probably its best plan, but you may be better off getting a slower fiber plan if it’s available so you can save money.
+CenturyLink’s Simply Unlimited Fiber Internet up to 940 Mbps plan is probably its best plan, but you may be better off getting a slower fiber plan if it’s available so you can save money.
 Use our “How Much Internet Speed Do I Need?” tool to decide what’s best for you.

 Optimum plans and pricing

 Optimum beats out CenturyLink on introductory prices and speed options.
 You get a lot more to choose from on an Optimum plan, and you get more promos and deals too.
-And while Optimum used to hit customers with steep price hikes after 12 months, it recently introduced a two-year price lock for new customers, making its plans much more affordable and reducing headaches over inflated prices.
+And while Optimum used to hit customers with steep price hikes, those are now just $15 per year for two years (on most plans).

-If you need speed, Optimum really is the way to go rather than CenturyLink.
-In addition to the usual 940Mbps gigabit plan (a standard offering for most fiber and cable providers at this point), Optimum has also joined the ranks of providers like AT&T by offering up 2,000 Mbps and 5,000 Mbps plans.
+If you need speed, choose Optimum over CenturyLink.
+You can get plans up to 8 gigs!
 Do you need internet that fast?
 Not really.
 Can you find those speeds in all of Optimum’s service areas?
 It doesn’t look like it.
 But it’s still kind of impressive that Optimum has rolled out these capabilities for some customers.

 Pro tip: